 From the ground level, the Venetian Walls are impressive, but they’re truly marvelous from above!
 If you’re traveling with a drone, make sure to check the local drone laws before flying!

 Location: Leof.
 Plastira 25, Iraklio 712 01, Greece

 I fell in love with Crete’s tetrapods while in Rethymnon, but there are some of these super cool engineering marvels protecting the shoreline in Heraklion as well.
 I can’t find information on whether or not they’re safe to crawl out on, so do so at your own risk.
 But the shot sure does look cool.

 Of course, you can photograph them by themselves, as they make quite an interesting subject against the water.

 Location: near the Lighthouse in the Venetian Harbor

 Most people don’t come to Heraklion for a beach vacation, instead, they come for the culture and architecture and then move onto the beaches on the rest of the island.
 There are some gorgeous beaches in Heraklion prefecture, including Matala Beach and Stalis Beach.

 There’s no end to the gorgeous beach shots you can get on any beach, so they aren’t exactly Heraklion-only Instagram shots.
 However, no trip to Crete should go without at least one (or five) amazing beach days, and you might as well bring your camera when you come down.

-Location: All over, but the closes is at Arkadias 33, Xeropotamos 713 03, Greece
+Location: All over, but the closest is at Arkadias 33, Xeropotamos 713 03, Greece

 The Venetian Loggia now serves as city hall, but you can come into the courtyard for free on your own.
 This is the traditional shot in the courtyard.